 • Individuals interested in learning more about the Safe Zone program attend a workshop - 2 or 3 are offered every semester.
 [The session is required if one wishes to participate in the program.]

 • Individuals sign a "contract" for confidentiality purposes when they decide to become a participant in Safe Zone and they're given a Safe Zone sticker to place at their work station or on their door.

-• Three Coordinators in conjunction with a Madison Equality student representative coordinate and supervise the training sessions, events, and the listserv.
+• A small number of coordinators in conjunction with a Madison Equality student representative coordinate and supervise the training sessions, events, and the listserv.

 • Additional resources, information, updates, and requests are available on the Safe Zone website and are distributed on the closed Safe Zone listserv maintained by one of the coordinators.

 |Members of the JMU community who participate in the Safe Zone Program: